mautic/developer-documentation-new/docs/themes/grapesjs.rst

 GrapesJS Builder
 ==========================================================

-The GrapesJS builder does not require any special HTML syntax to edit content in the builder.
-However, for emails, it supports the `mjml email framework <https://mjml.io/>`__ to create responsive emails.
+The GrapesJS builder does not require any special HTML syntax to edit content in the Builder.
+However, for Emails, it supports the `mjml email framework <https://mjml.io/>`__ to create responsive emails.

 .. code-block:: html